Your Goal: Develop mindfulness on different experiences.

 Congratulations, you have finished Cultivation 01.

-You are ready to progress to Meditation Skill 04: Joyful Presence in Cultivation 02 when:
+You are ready to progress to Meditation Skill 04: Content Happiness in Cultivation 02 when:

 The first three Meditation Skills have now created a foundation for the GOSS Formula in daily life.
 GOSS will transform how you meditate in daily life and your skill develops it will refine into a natural way of being.